Board of Trustees

 Each trustee is appointed by the governor.
 Eight Orange and Osceola County citizens form the Valencia College District Board of Trustees.
 Meeting in regular sessions once each month, these civic-minded individuals contribute their time and talent to guiding the development of Valencia College so that it remains responsive to the educational needs of its local community.

-Vice Chair, Bruce Carlson is the owner of Imagination Realty, Inc. and was previously the vice president of operations for E. I. DuPont De Nemours Performance Coating.
-He is a former treasurer of the American Chemical Society and serves as a member of Sigma Xi, The Scientific Research Society.
-He received his bachelor's degree from Cornell University and his doctorate from Purdue University.
+Chair, Bruce Carlson is the owner of Imagination Realty, Inc. and was previously the vice president of operations for E. I. DuPont De Nemours Performance Coatings.
+He is a former treasurer of the American Chemical Society, Delaware Section and serves as a member of Sigma Xi, The Scientific Research Society.
+He received his bachelor's degree from Cornell University and his doctorate from Purdue University..

 Trustee, Maria Grulich serves as director of global business for the Florida Association of Realtors, overseeing and developing global initiatives and programs for Florida, as well as serving as the team liaison to the National Association of Realtors.
 Grulich is a resident of Osceola County and a graduate of the University of South Florida.